 With the app, you can schedule upcoming content on all of your main social networks at once, rather than having to remember to post individually every day.
 And over time, the tool can get smarter about what content is doing well and suggest the best times to post.
-With the tool you can monitor the performance of your content to inform future campaigns, create better content and push it to out the right audience who will see it the most.
+With the tool, you can monitor the performance of your content to inform future campaigns, create better content and push it out to the right audience who will see it the most.

 Hootsuite is simple to set-up.
 Just sign in with a social network and add more social networks to that profile.

 You can “add a stream” to monitor conversation about your brand or company across social networks.
-For example, select the following: mentions your handle, retweets your post or follows you and you’ll view streams of that information.
+For example, select the following: mentions your handle, retweets your post or follows you, and you’ll view streams of that information.